-I didn’t really know what I wanted to do with my life while I was growing up.
-I was always a creative kid who loved music; who used to skip school, queue up for shows and travel across the country just to get a spot at the front and to experience my favourite bands live.
+I didn’t really know what I wanted to do with my life while I was growing up, says Bethan Miller.
+I was always a creative kid who loved music; who used to skip school, queue up for shows and travel across the country just to get a spot at the front and to experience my favorite bands live.

-During this time, although I very much still had a deep passion and love for photography, I longed to learn more about what happens behind the scenes in the music industry.
-I immersed myself within the music scene doing photography and digital marketing for companies such as Swn Festival, Jealous Lovers Club, Croesy Bars Ltd and Volt Marketing, learning everything that I could.
+During this time, I longed to learn more about what happens behind the scenes in the music industry.
+I immersed myself within the music scene.
+Doing photography and digital marketing for companies such as Swn Festival, Jealous Lovers Club, Croesy Bars Ltd and Volt Marketing.
+And, learning everything that I could.

-I was working myself to the bone, shooting around three shows a week in Cardiff, interning at a marketing companies and working practically full time at a restaurant, handling their social media, events and bookings.
+I was working myself to the bone.
+Shooting around three shows a week in Cardiff, interning at a marketing companies and working practically full time at a restaurant.
+And, handling their social media, events and bookings.
 It was a lot of work but I gained so much experience.

 Fast-forward to now, I’ve just graduated with a First Class Honours in Music Business and set up my own company ‘BETHANMILLER.CO.’
 It is a company that was developed with passion and a desire to help brands excel with captivating content and authentic digital marketing.